 15 Crucial Tips to Prevent a Sledding Accident

 Remember what it was like to wake up on a snowy morning and find out school was canceled?
 Snow day!
 Snow days consisted of playing in the snow, drinking hot chocolate, and sledding.
-As a kid, sledding was awesome.
+As a kid, sledding is awesome.
 It’s still pretty awesome as an adult too!
 You felt like you were flying as you zoomed down the hill on your sled with the cold wind in your face.
 When you finally reached the bottom, you turned around and trekked back up, ready to do it again.

 As a child, you didn’t think about the dangers of sledding.
 As adults, we see stories in the news about children who are injured or even killed in sledding accidents.
 While you don’t want to ruin the fun, part of you can’t help but worry when you take your own children sledding.